andrew-chang-dewitt/pyspec/README.md

 Total time: <some number> microseconds
 ```

-Giving the `-v` or `--verbose` flag will supress the individual test results
+Giving the `-v` or `--verbose` flag will show the individual test results
-if all tests in the group pass, instead first line of the results will look
+if all tests in the group pass.
+Without the flag, the first line of the
-like `This is a test group: ok`.
+results will instead look like `This is a test group: ok`.

 An added benefit of the CLI is that it generates some small statistics
 on the test results, if you're interested.